perplexedpigmy/coursera-getdata/README.md

 Beside being disjoint, exiting in multiple files and split to test and training there is not much else that is fudenentaly wrong.

 ## Analysis
-The analysis follows these steps
+The analysis is composed of these steps
 * Read the feature and activity labels (only the label column)
 ````R
 57: activity <- read.table("./UCI HAR Dataset/activity_labels.txt", colClasses = c("NULL", "character"))[,1]